cjlee112/spnet/doc/intro.rst

 * Here's an example of a Google+ post you can do:

-  This article by Perelman outlines a proof of the Poincar&eacute; conjecture!
+    This article by Perelman outlines a proof of the Poincare conjecture!

-  #spnetwork #mustread #geometry #poincare_conjecture arXiv:math.DG/0211159
+    #spnetwork #mustread #geometry #poincareConjecture arXiv:math.DG/0211159

   You need the tag **#spnetwork** for SelectedPapers.net to notice your post.
 Tags like **#mustread**, **#recommend**, and so on indicate your attitude to a paper.
-Tags like **#geometry**, **#poincare_conjecture** and so on indicate a subject area: they let people search for papers by subject.
-A tag of the form **arXiv:math/0211159** is necessary for arXiv papers; note that this does *not* includea # symbol.
-[CHRIS URGED CAMELCASE - IF THAT'S IMPORTANT PLEASE CHANGE #poincare_conjecture TO CAMELCASE!!!]
+Tags like **#geometry**, **#poincareConjecture** and so on indicate a subject area: they let people search for papers by subject.
+A tag of the form **arXiv:math/0211159** is necessary for arXiv papers; note that this does *not* include a # symbol.

   For PubMed papers, include a tag of the form **PMID:22291635**.
-Other published papers usually have a DOT (digital object identifier), so for those include a tag of the form **doi:10.3389/fncom.2012.00001**.
+Other published papers usually have a DOI (digital object identifier), so for those include a tag of the form **doi:10.3389/fncom.2012.00001**.

   Tags are the backbone of SelectedPapers.net, so when you get serious please read more about them `here <hashtags.html>`_.
-Also look at examples `here <https://selectedpapers.net >`_
+Also look at examples `here <https://selectedpapers.net>`_.

 * You can also post and see comments at https://selectedpapers.net.
 This page also lets you search for papers in the arXiv and search for published papers via their DOI